Representation For Injured Pedestrians

 Here are the most common injuries we see after pedestrian accidents in Seattle:

 - Head or brain injuries: The most serious and potentially fatal injuries involve the head and brain.
 Brain damage can last a lifetime, and minor brain injuries can require long-term care and therapy to overcome.

-- Facial injuries: Injuries to the face can be fairly minor, yet have long-lasting impact, especially if there is scarring or disfigurement, or the victim is a child.
+- Facial injuries: Injuries to the face can be fairly minor, yet can have a long-lasting impact, especially if there is scarring or disfigurement or the victim is a child.

 - Spinal damage: Minor spinal damage often comes with tremendous pain that may require surgery or extensive physical therapy to treat.
 More serious injuries to the spine often involve partial or full paralysis, which can affect the rest of the victim’s life.

-- Loss of limb: A crash can cause so much damage to a pedestrian’s hands, feet, arms, or legs that traumatic amputation occurs, or surgical amputation is needed after the fact.
+- Loss of limb: A crash can cause so much damage to a pedestrian’s hands, feet, arms or legs that either traumatic amputation occurs or surgical amputation is needed after the fact.

 - Broken bones: Though broken bones are fairly common, they are still serious, and complication in the healing process means the victim may never recovering full use of the limb.
 Even a short recovery from a broken bone involves pain and difficulty.

 Other injuries may be present at the time of the accident, but symptoms could manifest days or weeks after the accident – for example, in the case of whiplash.
 Because of this, it’s important to get a complete and thorough medical examination right away so potential injuries can be detected (and documented) as soon as possible.